filestack/filestack-ios/README.md

 // The source type (e.g. `.camera`, `.photoLibrary`) let sourceType: UIImagePickerControllerSourceType = .camera

-let uploadRequest = filestack.uploadFromImagePicker(viewController: presentingViewController, sourceType: sourceType, uploadProgress: { (progress) in
+let uploadRequest = client.uploadFromImagePicker(viewController: presentingViewController, sourceType: sourceType, uploadProgress: { (progress) in
     // Here you may update the UI to reflect the upload progress. print("progress = \(String(describing: progress))") }) { (response) in